brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 Newman–Penrose spinors are **classical, commuting** geometric spinors.
 Grassmann-odd quantum fields are a further structure, and the implication is blocked by type, not by difficulty: a Grassmann number satisfies $\theta^2 = 0$, which is what makes $\psi^\dagger(x)^2 = 0$ and hence the exclusion principle, and nothing in a spin bundle produces it. **Any such derivation remains open.**

-## VII.3 Statistics and exclusion, unchanged [T]
+## VII.3 Statistics and exclusion are inputs, unchanged [T]

-Finkelstein–Rubinstein: in any 3-manifold, exchanging two identical particles is *locally* homotopic to rotating one by $2\pi$ in place, so the exchange sign equals the frame-$2\pi$ sign $(-1)^{2s}$.
-The argument is local and does not see the twin loop. **Anticommutation and the Pauli exclusion principle hold exactly as in ordinary quantum field theory.**
+Spin–statistics, anticommutation and the Pauli exclusion principle enter this theory **exactly as they enter ordinary quantum field theory**, and nothing in v15 modifies, derives or threatens them.

+*A note on what is not claimed.* Earlier drafts invoked the Finkelstein–Rubinstein argument — that exchanging two identical particles is locally homotopic to rotating one by $2\pi$ — to say statistics proceed as usual. **That invocation is withdrawn** (§X.1).
+FR is a statement about loops in the configuration space of extended topological solitons, and the exchange/rotation identification depends on that configuration space's topology; it is not a theorem that a spacetime spin bundle by itself delivers fermionic statistics.
+Unless and until actual soliton configuration spaces are constructed here, the safe and sufficient statement is the one above, resting on §VII.2.

 ## VII.4 Twin parity [T/D]